Is your Toto Washlet S300 / s350 Junction Valve leaking at the tank connection?

 Step 3: Use an Additional FLAT Brass Washer on Top of the Fiber Washer

-*** Add an additional FLAT brass washer on top of the fiber washer.
+*** Add an additional FLAT brass washer on top of the fiber washer. ***

 This creates a flat surface for the toilet tank inlet to sit on without adding so much space that the nut cannot be screwed on far enough to seat correctly.

-Now attach the Junction Valve to the toilet tank as normal.
+Just hand tightening made a good seal, but I added a 1/4 turn with a wrench to make sure.
 I did not use any teflon tape in any parts of the assembly.
-I've read that is only to be used in non-compression-type fittings.
+I've read that teflon tape is only to be used in non-compression fittings.